codesocsci/codesocsci.github.io/README.md

-# uno-spa.github.io
+# codesocsci.github.io

-A placeholder for the UNO-SPA Github repository
+A placeholder for the Coding in Social Science Github repository